Trey Haverty

 Trey Haverty (born August 21, 1981) is an American football coach and former player.
-He is currently the safeties coach at Southern Methodist University.
-He previously served as the defensive coordinator at Lamar University.
+He is currently the head coach at Trinity Christian Academy in Addison, Texas.
+He previously served as the defensive coordinator at Lamar University and the safeties coach at Southern Methodist University.
 Haverty played college football as a wide receiver at Texas Tech University.

 Early life

-Haverty was born August 21, 1981 in Richardson, Texas to Leighton Haverty and E.R.
+Haverty was born August 21, 1981, in Richardson, Texas to Leighton Haverty and E.R.
 (Bo) Campbell.
 His father played football at the college level for LSU.
 Haverty attended Berkner High School in his home town and was a three-time All-District and All-Area selection.
 As a junior, he was second statewide in receiving yards.

 College career

 Haverty played wide receiver for Texas Tech from 2000 to 2004.
 He was named Second-Team Academic All-Big 12 for the 2003 season.
 In his senior season in 2004, Haverty was named Second-Team All-American by Sports Illustrated and Third-Team by the Associated Press.
 Additionally, he led the Big 12 Conference in receptions and was second in receiving yards.